Air Fryer/ Chicken & Poultry/ Jamaican/ Main Dishes & Entrées

 Jamaican Jerk Chicken

-Here’s Why You’ll Love this Recipe
+Here’s Why You’ll Love this Jerk Chicken Recipe:

-• Perfect for Meal Prep – make enough to get you through the week and you can serve it along with a variety of sides.
+- Perfect for Meal Prep – make enough to get you through the week and you can serve it along with a variety of sides.

-• Great for Leftovers – not only is this recipe great the day of, but it gets even better the next day.
+- Great for Leftovers – not only is this recipe great the day of, but it gets even better the next day.
 Plus, it reheats very well!

-• Extra Flavourful – this chicken is not only extra flavourful from marinating overnight, but also extra juicy even down to the very last bite!
+- Extra Flavourful – this chicken is not only extra flavourful from marinating overnight, but also extra juicy even down to the very last bite!

-What is Jamaican Jerk Chicken?
+What is Jerk Chicken?

 Jamaican jerk chicken is a very popular and flavourful, spicy, smoky grilled chicken.
-It’s typically prepared as a whole chicken, or bone-in chicken that’s been marinated overnight and then grilled or baked in the oven.
+It’s typically prepared as a whole chicken, or bone-in chicken pieces that’s been marinated overnight and then grilled or baked in the oven.

-What does Jamaican Jerk Chicken Taste Like?
+What does Jerk Chicken Taste Like?

 Authentic jerk chicken flavours are bold and pungent with a kick of spice from the scotch bonnet peppers.
 It’s a delicious blend of warm, smoky and spicy flavours with sweet undertones.